External providers (BYOK)

 User responsibility

 Section titled “User responsibility”Routeplane routes requests through accounts you hold.
-What each account may be used for is governed by the agreement between you and that provider — not by Routeplane.
+What each account may be used for is governed by your agreement with that provider, not by Routeplane.